mkirwa/CYBOLC/CCTC/Networking/capstone.md

 Run horizontal scans from ports - 0- 65000, found 21, 3790, 4444, 5687

-Question 2
+Question 1
 What type of recon is being performed if you are performing ARP scans and sending Gratuitous ARPs to perform a MitM attack?

 Provide the 2 word process in ALL CAPS and converted to Base64.

 i.e. [word1] [word2]

-echo "ACTIVE RECONNAISSANCE" | base64
+echo "ACTIVE INTERNAL" | base64

 ????????????